← Back to Community

 He crossed the line, walked 10 feet, and sat down on the floor.
 He did not get up for 8 minutes.
 He drank water, then he drank more water.
 He ate a banana someone handed him.
 He looked at his time, then looked at me, then said: "I want to do another one."

 That is the standard first-race response.
 Almost everyone who finishes wants to race again immediately.
 The pain is real and short.
 The data is the addiction.
+For a guy who showed up years ago just wanting to lift heavier, watching him want the run more than the barbell was the whole point.

 What Devang would do differently